-EVA Air flights are wonderful.
+EVA Air flights are the best.
 They’re roomy and cozy, the flight attendants are super attentive and nice, and the planes are full of fun, unique amenities.
 Like really unique.
 Like, face mist and dental floss unique.

 What does a Hello Kitty flight even mean?
 Normally I don’t write these kinds of reviews, but this flight made me so happy that I wanted to share the experience!
 Here are some pictures and things to know about flying on one of EVA Air’s Hello Kitty planes.